Class 3 – Welcome to the autumn term 2023!

 We plan the curriculum carefully to capture the interest of the children and build upon prior knowledge.
 Forging cross curricular links, where possible, helps to provide context and meaning to children’s learning.

-Within RSE (relationships and sex education) we will be discussing ‘Safety First’ – online and road safety focus.
-Followed by ‘Think Positive’ – mental health and emotional wellbeing.
+Within RSE (relationships and sex education) we will be discussing ‘Keeping Myself Safe’, followed by ‘Rights and Responsibilities.

-In English, we will begin with using a short film to capture the children’s interest which links to Ancient Egyptians.
-They will write diary’s and setting descriptions.
-As the term progresses, The Scarab’s Secret and The Egyptian Cinderella will be used in class to inspire the children to develop their writing and encourage them to apply the various grammar, punctuation, spelling and handwriting content taught.
-We will also explore poetry as we move towards the end of the term.
+In English, we will begin with the text The Dot by Peter H. Reynolds.
+They will write their own poems and stories about different emotions.
+As the term progresses, Jack and the Dreamstack by Laurence Anholt will be used in class to inspire the children to develop their writing and encourage them to apply the various grammar, punctuation, spelling and handwriting content taught.
+Pupils will also explore the non-fiction text Until I Met Dudley – How Everyday Things Really Work by Roger McGough to write their own explanation texts.

 Reading is a high priority.
 Pupils will have daily opportunities to read and develop the skills within the reading curriculum through Whole Class Reading.
 We use VIPERS (Vocabulary, Inference, Predict, Explain, Retrieve, Summarise) including written comprehension activities.
+Our novel this term is Diver’s Daughter – A Tudor Story by Patrice Lawrence and The Queen’s Token by Pamela Oldfield which is about a stable boy working for Henry V111.
 Please support your children’s learning by hearing them read, reading to them or discussing what they have read five times a week and initialling in their reading record.
 It is so exciting that we will have access to Reading Buddies to support independent reading at home.
 Please can records and books be bought into school every day.

 Class Routines